You Need to Know these Instant Gas Hot Water Problems

-Instant gas hot water systems, also known as continuous flow gas hot water systems, are a great investment into your home.
+Instant gas hot water systems, also known as continuous flow gas hot water systems, are a great investment in the running of your home.
 They’re energy-efficient, cost-effective, compact and better for the environment!
 But what do you do when they’re not working quite right?

-Our hot water experts work with instantaneous gas hot water systems on a daily basis and know all the common problems you might encounter.
-We’ve even got you covered for some basic troubleshooting to help you identify the problem.
+Our hot water experts work with gas instantaneous water heater systems on a daily basis and know all the common problems you might encounter.
+We’ve even provided some basic troubleshooting to help you identify the problem.

-But first, how do instant hot water systems work?
+But first, how do instant gas water heaters work?

 How an Instant Gas Hot Water System Works

-Instantaneous gas hot water systems only heat as much water as you need.
-They take cold water in from a cold inlet pipe, pass it through a copper heat exchanger where it is heated, and then through a hot outlet pipe and to the fixture you want hot water from.
+Instantaneous gas hot water systems heat only the required amount of water as you need it.
+They draw cold water from an inlet pipe, pass it through a copper heat exchanger to heat it, and then channel it through a hot outlet pipe to the desired fixture.

-Your water heater’s pilot light is only turned on and heating when it detects that a hot water tap has been turned on.
-Likewise, it turns off when you turn the hot water tap off!
+The water heater pilot light activates for heating only upon detecting that a hot water tap is on.
+Similarly, it shuts the pilot flame off when you turn off the hot tap.

-While you won’t have problems often, there are a few opportunities for error in the water heating process.
+Although problems are rare, a few potential errors can occur in the water heating process.

 Common Instant Gas Hot Water Problems and How to Fix Them